davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ---
 ## What's a p-value?

-<span style="color:Aquamarine">P-values</span> are pretty controversial, perhaps in part due to the fact that they are often-times misused and misunderstood.
+P-values are pretty controversial, perhaps in part due to the fact that they are often-times misused and misunderstood.
 Lets use some coin flips to help explain the concept behind a p-value:

 Lets say we have a coin and we flip it 30 times.
 Heads turns up 21 out of the 30 flips.
 We think this might mean that the coin is weighted.
 Looking at this series of coin flips as an experiment, we would consider the coin being fair our null hypothesis.
 We'll first look to p-values.
 The p-value answers the question, "What are the odds, given that the coin is fair, that an outcome this extreme or would happen?"